DG1JAN/UniBalun/README.md

 1:49 Unun: solder a wire-jumper between Pad 1 and 4 on the backside of the PCB (gives better isolation).
 Solder the capaciator to C1

+1:9 Unun: solder a wire-jumper between Pad 1 and 4 on the backside of the PCB (gives better isolation).
+Solder a Wire on the backside of the PCB between the a' Pad and the GND of the BNC-Plug.

 ![alt text](https://github.com/DG1JAN/UniBalun/blob/main/variants.png)

 I recommend using "Amidon FT82-43" or "Fair-Rite 5943000601" (100% identical to the Amidon) Cores or the "Würth 74270118" core.
 The Würth core is a bit better on higer Bands, but should not be used below ~6MHz.